QIAseq miRNA

 miRNA libraries from very low input total RNA samples & degraded total RNA.

-The QIAseq miRNA Library kit is specifically designed for very low input total RNA samples.
+The QIAseq miRNA Library kit is specifically designed for low-input total RNA samples.
 It also works with degraded total RNA.
-Please check the sample requirements and expected results below.
+Specially designed for biofluids.
+Upon request, get access to RAP – RNA Analysis Portal to perform your own data analysis.

 Sample requirements